ZeroTrace-00/Octalyn-Forensic-Toolkit/README.md

 ## Go to the releases section to get the compiled version of the "toolkit"

+**NOTE**: If you see an error message don't worry it's added in other to make it look like an error occurred your Build will still work as expected ✅️

 ---

 ## 🔍 Research Purposes Only